CommutativeGrid/commutazzio/README.md

-# Camélia
+# Commutazzio

-**Camélia** is a python package for computing topological invariants of commutative ladders.
+**Commutazzio** is a python package for computing topological invariants of commutative ladders.

-~~It features a streamlined process from an user input of parameters of fcc/hcp lattice to decorated persistence diagram.~~

-~~Using this module smoothly requires the installation of [random-cech](https://bitbucket.org/tda-homcloud/random-cech/src/master/) in the working directory.
-See [below](##Basic-usage) for details.~~

 ## Installation